logzio/documentation/docs/shipping/Code/java.md

 #### Add Markers to your logs

 Markers are used to tag and enrich log statements.

-This code:
+Add it by running:

 ```java
 import org.slf4j.Logger;